mocktomata/website/docusaurus/docs/introduction.md

 The `axios` instance is passed in for easy mocking, a common practice for functional styled programming.

-When you are not using [mocktomata], typically you will mock `axiso` in your test.
+When you are not using [mocktomata], typically you will mock `axios` in your test.
 Here is an example using `jest.fn()`:

 ```ts